lpgthayaparan/lpgthayaparan.github.io/_pages/about.md

 * Advisor to Masters' Capstone Project in collaboration with General Motors, Spring/Summer 2021, project title: *Electric Vehicle as an Energy Reservoir: Vehicle-to-Grid (V2G)*
 * Advisor to Masters' Capstone Project in collaboration with General Motors, Spring/Summer 2022, project title: *Enabling Electric Vehicle Adoption: Identifying Charging Station Malfunctions*
 * Advisor to Masters' Capstone Project in collaboration with General Motors, Spring/Summer 2022, project title: *Personalized Marketing Strategies for OnStar Customers*
-* Advisor to Masters' Capstone Project in collaboration with Wayfair, Spring/Summer 2023, project title: *Improving Trained Model Calibration through Machine Learning*
+* Advisor to Masters' Capstone Project in collaboration with Wayfair, Spring/Summer 2023, project title: *Beyond the Match: Enhancing Product Matching with Model Calibration*
 * Advisor to Masters' Capstone Project in collaboration with Macy's, Spring/Summer 2023, project title: *I'm Just Browsing: Predicting the Value of Prospective Customers*

 ## Grants and Patents